alibabacloud-howto/apsara-video-live-demo/README.md

 ![Push and pull DNS entries](images/dns-entry-push-and-pull-entries.png)

 We now need to link the "push" and "pull" domains together:
-* Go back to your domain names list in the [ApsaraVideo Live console](https://live.console.aliyun.com/);
+* Go back to your domain names list in the [Apsara Video Live console](https://live.console.aliyun.com/);
 * Next to your "pull" domain, click on the "Configure" link;
 * In the new page, click on the button with the "pen" icon for "Stream Pushing Information > Ingest Domain Name";